 To improve ergonomics, one option is to shift one monitor straight ahead creating a primary display.
 This allows for a more comfortable viewing angle and reduces strain on the neck.
 The second monitor can be used for less critical, low-priority tasks such as email or messaging notifications.

-2. The Stacked Monitor Configuration
+2. The Stacked Monitor Ergonomic Configuration

 A frequently seen configuration is to stack the monitors on top of each other.
 This saves desk space and looks nice, but it can be uncomfortable to look up at the top monitor for extended periods of time.
 For stacked displays, one option to improve ergonomics is to angle the upper display towards the operator's face.
 This allows for a more comfortable viewing angle and reduces strain on the neck.

 The second monitor could also be used for low-priority tasks such as email or messaging notifications.
-This configuration is recommended for most people who want to use a dual monitor setup, but it does take up more space on the desk and may not be as aesthetically pleasing as a side-by-side setup.
+This configuration is recommended for most people who want to use an ergonomic dual monitor setup, but it does take up more space on the desk and may not be as aesthetically pleasing as a side-by-side setup.

-Displays Stacked and Side-By-Side for your Console Setup
+Displays Stacked and Side-By-Side for Your Console Setup

 Some configurations are better for ergonomics, some for aesthetics, though most frequently multiple displays are driven by the significant amount of data required in mission-critical control rooms.
 It is common for control room operators to actively watch 4, 5, or 6 monitors in addition to large video wall displays with various data visualizations.
 What then?